vmez/people_in_surveys/loudest-countries.md

 conducted by Kaggle in October 2018, gathering data on the state of Machine Learning and Data Science as viewed from their subscribers.

-## The state of ML and Data Science in LatAm
+## The state of ML and Data Science, a country’s opinion

 What is the distribution of the participants?